2

 in the next issue.

 We are reading submissions for Issue 3 now.
 Free to submit.
 Anonymous submissions welcome.
-School and college students worldwide.
+Emerging writers worldwide.

 Submit Your Work →